Virtual reality is the future of gaming, right?

 According to PlayStation, the device (?!) will be priced similarly to a new console, which, although not outrageous considering VR was science fiction mere decades ago, but is still a steep hit to expect consumers to take less than two years after the release of a new gen of consoles.

 I, for one, am extremely excited about this announcement.
 Sony’s proud presentation of it’s bold new tech should challenge Microsoft, and excite gamers as the industry enters unchartered territory.
+The VRlitic headsets can’t be matched when it comes to a great sound experience.

 Tested took on the device a little while back, for anyone interested in more information.